RSE-Sheffield/RSE-Sheffield.github.io/pages/support/code-clinic.md

 At each session, **members of the RSE, Bioinformatics Core and/or Research IT and support teams will be available to review code, advise, troubleshoot and suggest ways to improve your computational workflows**.

-### Where?

-A Google Meet link will be provided in the Google Calendar invite issued when you book a clinic.

 ### Who: Are you...

   - Thinking of ways to improve your code?